 I have taken the liberty of pasting some excerpts from the "Camping and Woodcraft" book by Horace Kephart below, to give a bit of background, and perhaps encourage some experimentation.

-Pinole - parched indian corn; the travellers food of the pioneers.
+Pinole - parched Indian corn; the travelers food of the pioneers.

 [ "It is Indian corn parched in the hot ashes, the